HISTORY OF ENTERPRISE INVESTMENT SCHEMES

 provide a well-targeted means for some of those problems to be overcome.”

-*** Accolade Enterprise Investment Scheme is now closed to new investors ***
+Accolade Office - Enterprise Investment Scheme opens to investors - 2016

 An Enterprise Investment Scheme is by far the best way of exploiting tax breaks